sjkp/Microsoft-teams-docs/teams/connectors.md

 For this part of the exercise, you'll need [cURL](https://curl.haxx.se/).
 It's assumed that you have this installed and are familiar with basic usage.

-1.From the command line, enter the following cURL command:
+1. From the command line, enter the following cURL command:

 	curl -H "Content-Type: application/json" -d "{\"text\": \"Hello World!\"}" <YOUR WEBHOOK URL>

-2.If the POST succeeds, you should see a simple 1 output by cURL.
+2. If the POST succeeds, you should see a simple 1 output by cURL.

-3.Check the Microsoft Team.
+3. Check the Microsoft Team.
 You should see the new card posted to the team.

 ## Next steps